Community Updates

 New Starter

-Welcome to new PhD student Kira Nurse supervised by Charith Perera (Computer Science), and Georgina Powell (Psychology) who will be working on Tangible Interfaces for Assisting Young People with Neurodiversity Towards better Understanding Online Harms project.
-This project is led by School of Psychology.
-PhD Project
+Welcome Kira Nurse, a new researcher co-supervised by Charith Perera and Georgina Powell.
+Kira joins the project Tangible Interfaces for Assisting Young People with Neurodiversity Towards Better Understanding Online Harms, led by the School of Psychology.

 OCT 2023